top of page

 Farmington town manager Kathleen Blonski addressed the significance of the new Trumpf development in the town, state and beyond.

 Farmington is home to over 2000 registered businesses and has a population of about 27,000 residents.
 The town hall in Farmington is approximately 13 miles west of the city hall in Hartford, Connecticut's capital.
+Settled in the 1630s, the quintessential New England metropolis known as Hartford has an estimated population of 119,500.

 "At the state level, Trumpf’s recent expansion strengthens Connecticut’s manufacturing sector, while on a national scale, their manufacturing operations help bolster America’s domestic capabilities," Blonski said.
 "Trumpf’s leadership, vision and continued investment benefit everyone."